 1 Planned/approved sites capacity and affordability levels are based on specific development proposals or permitted development plans.
+See site descriptions in section 6.1.3 for more details.

 ^{2.} Vacant/underutilized capacity is calculated using base allowed density, adjusted in most cases to 80 percent of the base maximum in consideration of potential site constraints and anticipated mixed-use development.
 While not counted here, densities above base allowed are achieved with bonus points for community benefits, which is common in Emeryville.
 The number of units that are appropriate for the lower-income RHNA is based on density and the City's inclusionary requirements.
 In accordance with the state's default density provision, sites with densities of 20 or more units are assumed to accommodate lower-income housing development.
 All sites in Emeryville that allow residential uses meet the default density requirement.
 Additionally, Emeryville's inclusionary housing requirement typically requires 18 percent of units to be reserved as affordable.